savadha2/PyUAVSim/README.md

 # PyUAVSim
-Light weight Python simulator for small UAVs that will support design and development of UAS (from autopilot tuning to path planning)
+Light weight Python simulator for small UAVs
 Work in progress (development is slow since I am doing this part time as hobby)

 Next set of features: